Ashtonn77/e-commerce-application/README.md

-# E-Commerce Application

-## Welcome to The Gotham Shopping Network...
+# Welcome to The Gotham Shopping Network...
 Hero or Villain, Bat suit or Clown suit, Face paints or Face masks.
 We got what you need.
+Fully functional e-commerce application.

 ### Technologies used:
 1. Java